The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 They deny more claims than private sector insurance companies do.

-Here's the story from the Seattle Times, March 8th.
+Okay, now, here's the story from the Seattle Times, March 8th.

 By October of that year, she had missed so much work, she lost her job and her insurance.

-Two months later, Owens sought emergency care at Swedish Medical Center's central area campus, where a doctor diagnosed her with pulmonary hypertension, a serious type of high blood pressure involving the arteries in the lungs.
+Two months later, Owens sought emergency care at Swedish Medical Center's Central Area campus, where a doctor diagnosed her with pulmonary hypertension, a serious type of high blood pressure involving the arteries in the lungs.

 In January, she again went to Swedish emergency room and was hospitalized for eight days.